kayrozen-zz/Commucal/README.md

 _Version 1.0_

-- if modifying or cancelling, it will change event according so.
+- If modifying or cancelling, it will change event according so.
 - Adds a 15 minutes before reminder popup.
 - Works with emails in french only at this time.